Tarot in Literature I

 Punzetta had the old man, Arnellino the chariot,

-The monk white and black dresses, the house,
+The monk in white and black vestments, the house,

-When he realized he would have got the card of the pope
+When he realized he would have got the pope [papa]

 Everyone was outraged